GabrielSlima/CatClicker-KnockoutJS/README.md

-# Travel Show me a photo
+# Travel CatClicker - KnockoutJs version
 This app implements knockout js, it has a list of items, each of them has a photo, a name and a number of clicks

 ## Requirements